Fat loss is at the front of everybody’s mind these days, even stormtroopers.

 - You only have a limited amount of time every day

-- You like pushing your body to its limits.
+- You like pushing your body outside of its comfort zone, forcing it to adapt – a good thing

 Do circuit weight training if: